 Should people use alkaline water then?
 The reality is, alkaline water may indeed have potential benefits, but a focus on eating more foods that supply the needed buffering agents and other beneficial nutrients and the use of super cheap bicarbonates will be a healthier and or less expensive method of achieving it.
+Also, depending on the alkalinity of the water – which few companies even mention in their sales literature – vs simple PH, will determine its real value as a buffer to acidity.
 But, if people wanna down a bottle of overpriced alkaline water once in a while I will not make fun of you.
 OK, maybe a little…And that’s why alkaline water does not completely suck even though most of the claims of benefit do!

 *I will say that when the Bleckman’s owned and ran TwinLab, it was a company that often produced supplements ahead of their time.
 PhosFuel was such a product to be sure.

 Frassetto L, et al. Potassium bicarbonate reduces urinary nitrogen excretion in postmenopausal women.
 J Clin Endocrinol Metab.
 1997 Jan;82(1):254-9.

 Frassetto L, et al., Diet, evolution and aging–the pathophysiologic effects of the post-agricultural inversion of the potassium-to-sodium and base-to-chloride ratios in the human diet.
 Eur J Nutr.
 2001 Oct;40(5):200-13.

 The effect of chronic progressive-dose sodium bicarbonate ingestion on CrossFit-like performance: A double-blind, randomized cross-over trial.
 PLoS One.
 2018; 13(5).

 Magro M1, et al. Alkaline Water and Longevity: A Murine Study.
 Evid Based Complement Alternat Med.
 2016;2016:3084126.